How long does it take to process my application?

 When does my license lapse?

 All RN, ANP, and CRNA licenses lapse on November 30th of even-numbered years.
-All LPN licenses expire on September 30th of even-numbered years.
-New licenses issued within one year and prior to 90 days of the current expiration date will be issued a permanent license to either expire September 30 or November 30 (depending on type of license) of the current expiration date.
-For example, an RN license issued in June of 2014 will be valid until November of 2014.
+All LPN’s licenses expire on September 30th of even-numbered years.
+New licenses issued within one year and not within 90 days of the current expiration date will be issued a permanent license to either expire September 30 or November 30 (depending on type of license) of the current expiration date.
+For example, an RN license issued in June 2016 will be valid until November 30, 2016.
 New licenses issued within 90 days of the current expiration date will be issued a permanent license through the next licensing period.
-For example, an RN license issued in September 2014 will be valid until November 2016.
+For example, an RN license issued in September 2016 will be valid until November 30, 2016.
+The 2016 date is used for illustration because that date is the next expiration date.

 Do I have to pay the full renewal fee since I was just issued a permanent license within the past year?